shruti1512/GifMaker/README.md

 - Record videos or use existing videos in the media library and converts them to gif.

+- Record videos or use existing videos in the media library and converts them to gif animations.
 - Shares gifs with family and friends.

-- All the gifs are visible in a grid layout and are persisted on the device.
+- Show the gifs in a nice compact grid layout
+- Persist gifs on the user device.

 ## Screenshots